From Darwin, travel in a loop through the waterfall-laden landscapes of Litchfield and Kakadu national parks.

 - See saltwater crocodiles in the wild

-- Explore Aboriginal rock art sites in Kakadu
+- Explore Aboriginal rock art sites and culture in Kakadu

 - Swim in freshwater swimming holes